Cristina Mendes da Silva: Political career

 Silva served as councillor in Lousada City Council and, from October 2017, was vice-president.
-As a member of the Socialist Party (PS), Silva was elected as a deputy in the Assembly of the Republic in the 2019 national election, representing the Porto District.
+As a member of the Socialist Party (PS), Silva was elected as a deputy in the Assembly of the Republic in the 2019 national election, representing Porto.
 In her first term in the Assembly, she was a member of the parliamentary committees on Labour and Social Security and on European Affairs.
 In the January 2022 election she was ninth on the PS list of candidates for the Porto District and was easily elected as the PS won 19 seats in Porto and had an overall majority nationally.